pweave5/pweave5/README.md

 # Hi there 👋

 My name is Preston Weaver, and I recently graduated from Harding University with a degree in Data Science.
-I'm passionate about using data to uncover insights, build predictive models, and solve real-world problems—especially when it involves sports.
+I'm passionate about using data to uncover insights, build predictive models, and solve real-world problems, especially when it involves sports.
 Check out some of my work:

  - [Internship Data Visualizations](https://github.com/pweave5/Internship-Work)
  - [Machine Learning Projects](https://github.com/pweave5/Machine-Learning)